taimoorkhan-nlp/taimoorkhan-nlp.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I’m M. Taimoor Khan, senior researcher (Big Data Analytics team), Knowledge technologies for social sciences (KTS) dept., GESIS (Germany).
+Hi, I’m M. Taimoor Khan, senior researcher (Big Data Analytics team), Knowledge technologies for social sciences (KTS) dept., at GESIS - Leibniz Institute for the Social Sciences, Germany.
+I am working on reproducible AI methods for the social science use cases analyzing behavioral data from social media and other digital platforms.
+I contribute to strategy building, designing, management and development of research project on digital behavioral data analysis and transforming it into a useful service.
+I develop resources for the service and also build resources to facilitate and encourage community towards accessing, sharing and reusing computationally reproducible methods for social sciences.

-My research interests are Natural language processing, Machine learning and Big data engineering.
-As a senior researcher at GESIS, I pursue my research interests and contribute to the services in capacity of strategy building, designing, management and development.
-I did Ph.D. in Computer Science from Bahria University, Pakistan in 2018.
-My Ph.D. thesis title was “Lifelong machine learning topic modeling for large-scale aspect extraction”.
-I earned multiple merit awards, travel grants and was awarded Student researcher of the year in 2016.
+My research interests are Natural language processing, Machine learning and adaptability with big evolving data leading to open-world analysis and novelty detection.
+My Ph.D.
+(Computer science) thesis title is "Lifelong machine learning topic modeling for large-scale aspect extraction".
+I have served in academia for over a decade, starting from 2011 and have taught different courses undergrad, grad and postgrad students in the computer science and data science degree programs.
+I have published in top-tier venues at the intersection of machine learning and natural language processing.
+I have also contributed to EU TIER2 project as a 3rd party project, collaborating on common standards and integrating complementary services.

-Before joining GESIS in 2022, I worked for 11 years in academia, starting as a Lecturer at COMSATS University, Pakistan in 2011.
-In 2014, I joined National University of Computer and Emerging Sciences, Pakistan as an Assistant Professor.
-In the 2007 - 2011 period, Performed various Software developer contractual jobs both in Pakistan and Australia.
-I did M.S.
-(Information Technology) from Swinburne University, Australia in 2010 and B.S.
-(Computer and Information Sciences) from PIEAS, Pakistan in 2007."
+I have been actively involved in organizing conferences, workshops and symposiums and have serves on the review panels of various esteemed computer science conferences and journals.

 Highlights